 their work “as disturbing as it is delightful" and CULTUREBOT nailed

 it with “Think Monica Bill Barnes for the Amy Schumer Generation,” in

 their article, Eight Reasons cakeface’s Harold, I Hate You Is

 Your New Favorite Downtown Dance/Theater Piece.

 cakeface has been presented by En Garde Arts, Stony Brook University, Ars Nova, Dance New Amsterdam, AUNTS, Movement Research at Judson Memorial Church, Dixon Place, Triskelion Arts, RoofTop Dance with the Roger Smith Hotel, The Tank, Going Dutch (Chicago, IL), Smith & Tinker writers’ group, Hillsborough Community College, Rebound Dance Festival (New Haven, CT) and the Florida Dance Festival (Tampa, FL).
 With cakeface, Amanda has guest lectured at the University of South Florida, and taught master classes at the University of Tampa, Hillsborough Community College, and Howard W. Blake School for the Arts.
-Currently in development over the course of three years, Stairway to Stardom, will premiere at HERE in Fall 2017.
+Currently in development over the course of three years, Stairway to Stardom, will premiere at HERE September 12-23, 2017.